 Scratches are a flooring nightmare regardless of which type you’ve gone for; engineered wood flooring, solid wood, laminate or LVT.
 Dark woods in particular show scratches much more readily than light.
 The darker colour grain is scraped away leaving a prominent light base colour protruding through the wood.
 Don’t worry, there are floor repair kits available to treat the damage; a wax coating disguises the mark by blending into the wood.
 If you’re choosing flooring for a high traffic area you may want to consider which flooring type is best for hiding marks prior to purchase.

 Oiled engineered wood flooring is great for disguising surface marks as a simple re-coating in oil leaves your flooring looking as good as new.
 For solid or engineered woods, harsh marks can be sanded out.
 However, due to the nature of laminate, this cannot be sanded.
 Instead, laminates are fitted with a floating click lock installation so damaged boards can easily be unclicked and replaced.

 4. Share the chores

 Unless you’re a cleaning pro, not many people look forward to the household chores.
-They sit highly on the priority list but we tend to skip past them from time-to-time.
+They sit high on the priority list but we tend to skip past them from time-to-time.
 Sharing them out gets them done and dusted!
 Take a room each or share additional chores out between your family members.
 This will allow you the time to give your flooring the attention it needs.
-A well maintained flooring will not only look immaculate but is guaranteed to last longer too.
+A well-maintained flooring will not only look immaculate but is guaranteed to last longer too.